DrSpooglemon/math/README.md

     Second attempt at a calculator involves a separate Calculator class which is pretty lame.

-    Third attemps, using Kivy for the GUI instead of pygame has a much improved Calculator class which can handle parenthesis although the GUI does not allow for their input.
+    Third attempt, using Kivy for the GUI instead of pygame has a much improved Calculator class which can handle parenthesis although the GUI does not allow for their input.
+The GUI is basic as hell but and I want to work on other things so it can wait.
+The Calculator class works just fine though.

 Fractionator.Fraction(frac,unit=0) calculator class object.